meenulekha/tp/docs/UserGuide.md

 - There should be no <span style="color:yellow">“/”</span> in each parameter.
 - There should be no contacts with the same information.
 - Category should be one of Participant, Sponsor, and Staff.
-- This app is designed for small event.
-You can add a person up to 2147483648.
+- This app is designed for small hackathons, with around 500 participants.
+However, the maximum number of entries in the contact list is 2147483647.
 Please delete some contacts to add a new person if you reach the limit.

 ### Listing all persons : `list`